 So even with how crazy things were within the supernatural world, I was happy.
 I really was.
 But there was just one thing wrong, and I couldn’t stop poking at it.

 You have to let yourself relax, Dastien said as he settled back onto our beach towel.
 Everything is fine.
 If it wasn’t, Michael would call.

 I am right.
 Come down here.
 Dastien pulled me until I was resting against him.

 I had the beach and Dastien and plenty of quiet.
+We were so far away from everyone and everything on a private island off of Costa Rica—a long boat ride away from anything—and it was perfect.
 It was paradise.
 The only thing that would’ve made it better was if his stomach had a bit more padding.